karta3381526/andystu.github.io/source/_posts/2015-03-12-how-to-generate-email-view-and-send-it-out-within-rails-application.markdown

 comments: true
 categories: [rails, actionmailer, view]
 ---
-- before we sending an email within your app, we need generate email view initially.
+- If we want to send email within rails app, we could use generator for creating mailer class and view.
 ``` bash
 $ rails g mailer NewsMailer # NewsMailer is the name of mailer class
 ```

-- we would get generated files under app folder
+- After that, we could get generated files under app folder.
 ```
   create  app/mailers/news_mailer.rb
   create  app/mailers/application_mailer.rb